-The Recording Arts Distance Program is 360 class hours, 864 lab hours, with 1,224 clock hours and 48 credit hours total.
+The Recording Arts Distance Cert Program is 48 credit hours total.
 It's a sixty (60) week program comprised of four fifteen (15) week terms.
 The maximum time allowed for completion of each Academic Year is forty five (45) weeks and ninety weeks (90) for both Academic Years.
-Students satisfactorily completing the Recording Arts Residential Program will be awarded a Certificate of Completion.
+Students satisfactorily completing the Recording Arts Distance Program will be awarded a Recording Arts Distance Education Certificate of Completion.